 Moving with a lapel mic can cause some audio issues.
 The speaker turning his head left or right will lead to a slight variation of the output level.
 Garments can also rub the microphone producing unpleasant static.

 The earworn microphone lacks the above problems.
 The speakers hands remain free.
 Turning around is no longer an issue as the microphone remains on the same distance, following the source.

-Shared mics are suitable for meetings where most or all of the delegates take part in the discussions.
+Shared mics are suitable for meetings where a part or all of the delegates share a microphone.

 Shared microphones catch sound from multiple sources.
-Their purpose is to be shared between several or many attendees of a meeting.
 This limits the control of sound per person.

 Higher noise levels is the main drawback of these microphones.
 It is caused by a larger distance between the mic and the source of sound.
 A combination of several microphones for one room is used to overcome these obstacles.

 Boundary mics can be directional(cardioid) or omnidirectional.
 They can be installed on the table or on the floor of a presentation stage.
 Some mics are embedded into the table concealing the cabling.

 Directional (cardioid) mics catch sounds from sources directly in front of them.
 Their advantage lies in reducing background noises from other directions.
 These microphones are usually shared between two people.

 Omnidirectional mics pick up sound in the 360-degree radius direction.
 So they have the ability to capture the entire conversation in a smaller room.